 The Powder River Basin coal is very low in sulfur content (0.25% to 0.65%), but also is low in Btu content (8,000 to 8,800 Btu’s per pound of coal) and very high in moisture content (20% to 35%).
 Because this low sulfur coal complies with Phase II of the Clean Air Act, overall production in the PRB region is increasing rapidly as consumers consider switching to fuel sources that comply with increasing restrictions.

 Central Appalachian coal is generally quite low in sulfur (0.7% to 1.5% sulfur) and high in Btu content (12,000 to 13,500 Btu’s per pound of coal).
-Central Appalachian sources provide most of the United States’ overseas export coal. & has considerable excess production capacity.
+Central Appalachian sources provide most of the United States’ overseas export coal & has considerable excess production capacity.

 Southern Appalachian coal is generally acceptable for Phase I of the Clean Air Act, and has a high Btu content (12,000 to 13,000 Btu’s per pound of coal).
 While the region’s thin seams impair productivity, readily accessible waterways and proximity to Southern utility plants help to reduce delivery costs of this coal.

-Northern Appalachian coal is generally has a high btu content (12,000 to 13,000 Btu’s per pound coal).
+Northern Appalachian coal is generally has a high Btu content (12,000 to 13,000 Btu’s per pound coal).
 However, the sulfur content in this coal (1.5% to 2.5% sulfur) generally does not meet the standards of the Clean Air Act.

 Coal from the Illinois Basin generally has a Btu content of 10,000 to 12,500 Btu’s per pound of coal and a sulfur content of 1.8% to 3.5% sulfur and generally does not satisfy the Phase I or Phase II standards of the Clean Air Act.
 Therefore, Illinois Basin coal is primarily blended with low-sulfur coal or burned in plants equipped with scrubbers.

-The Rocky Mountain coal in this region is low in sulfur content (0.4% to 0.5%) and has a moderately high Btu content (10,500 to 12,000 Btu’s per pound of coal).
+Rocky Mountain coal is low in sulfur content (0.4% to 0.5%) and has a moderately high Btu content (10,500 to 12,000 Btu’s per pound of coal).
 Due to high transportation costs involved to ship this coal through the mountains, it has a limited regional market.

 The electric utility industry accounts for more than 90% of domestic coal consumption.
 In 1998 coal-fired utilities generated approximately 58% of the nation’s electricity.
-Electricity can be generated less expensively using coal than through the use of gas, oil or geothermal energy.
+At current prices electricity can be generated less expensively using coal than through the use of gas, oil or geothermal energy.
 The delivered cost of coal for utilities averaged $1.29/MMBtu in 1998 compared to $2.36/Mmbtu for gas and $3.16/Mmbtu for oil.
 Because coal is one of the least expensive and most abundant resources for the production of electricity in the US, and imports of coal historically have not exceeded 1% of domestic coal consumption, domestically produced coal should continue to play a significant role in the production of domestic electricity in the future.

-[More information on the types of products sold, tenors, numbers of players, volumes etc.]
+In 1998, Western region surpassed Appalachian region’s coal production for the first time.
+The Western region accounts for 43% of US’s coal production, Appalachian region for 42% and Interior region for 15%.

+The coal mining industry is going through a slow consolidation period.
+The top six coal producers have a 42% market share and the top twenty producers have a 70% market share.
+However, there are still many independent small producers.

 Significant Future Developments